chaos-mesh/website/docs/integrate-chaos-mesh-into-github-actions.md

 ### Step 1: Design workflow

-Before designing workflow, you should think about the following questions:
+Before designing a workflow, take the following questions into consideration:

 - What features do you want to test in this workflow?
 - What type of fault will be injected?
 - How to verify the correctness of the system?

-For example, we can design an simple workflow for tests.
-The stepts below can be included:
+For example, we can design a simple workflow for tests.
+The steps below can be included:

-1. Create two pods in the Kubernetes cluster.
+1. Create two Pods in the Kubernetes cluster.
-2. Ping from one pod to another pod.
+2. Send ping request from one Pod to another Pod.
-3. Inject network latency faults using Chaos Mesh to test whether the ping command is affected.
+3. Use Chaos Mesh to inject the network latency fault to test whether the ping command is affected.

 ### Step 2: Create workflow

-After the workflow is designed, follow the steps below to create a workflow.
+After the workflow is designed, take the following steps to create a workflow.

-1. Navigate to the GitHub repository for software testing.
+1. Enter the GitHub repository of the software to be tested.
-2. Creating workflow by clicking `Actions` and then click `New workflow`.
+2. Create a workflow by clicking `Actions` and then click `New workflow`.

 ![creating-a-workflow](./img/creating-a-workflow.png)

-Workflow is essentially a sequentially automated job configuration.
+In essence, workflow is a sequentially automated job configuration.
 Note that the following job is configured in a single file.
-In order to provide a clear explanation, we split the script into different working groups, as shown below in:
+To provide a clear explanation, the script is split into different working groups, as shown below in:

-- Set workflow name and trigger rules.
+- Set the workflow name and the trigger rules.

   Name the workflow to "Chaos".
-When you commit code or create a pull request to a master branch, this workflow will be triggered.
+When you commit code or create a pull request to a master branch, this workflow is triggered.

   ```yaml
   name: Chaos